 The research environment at Plymouth College of Art provides a critical space in which our academic staff can push the boundaries of their specialist interests and working practices.

-Our research-active academics come together in four distinct research groups: Making Futures; Making Learning; Art & Social Action; Memory, Site & Artefact.
+Our research-active academics come together in three distinct research groups: Making Futures; Making Learning and Memory, Site & Artefact.

 Read on to find out more about our Research Groups.

 Making Futures is a research platform exploring contemporary craft and maker movements as ‘change agents’ in 21st-century society.